Is freelancing right for you? Here’s how to determine if it could be your next best career move.

 A stay-at-home mom who works as a virtual assistant and a remote project manager.

 An IT manager who assists organizations with systems conversions on a contract basis.

-Every professional’s decision to becoming a freelancer is driven by a unique mix of goals and motivating factors.
+Every professional’s decision to become a freelancer is driven by a unique mix of goals and motivating factors.
 Here is a list of just a few.